QuineDot/rust-learning/src/dyn-trait-vs.md

 However, you may also want to use type erasure in your data types in order to make your own struct non-generic.
-When your data type is generic, after all, those who use your data type in such a way that the parameter takes on more than one type will have to propogate the use of generics themselves, or face the decision of type erasing your data type themselves.
+When your data type is generic, after all, those who use your data type in such a way that the parameter takes on more than one type will have to propagate the use of generics themselves, or face the decision of type erasing your data type themselves.

 This can not only be a question of ergonomics, but also of compile time and